njyeung/Buddy/README.md

 * Link up renaming and deleting chats
 * Give buddy a personality
 * Text to speech and voice recognition
-* Shell command pass-through
-* Intercept user shell commands such as cd and ls and exec them in the shell.
+* Shell command pass-through; Intercept user shell commands such as cd and ls and exec them in the shell.
 Return the result back into the chat.
   * { type: “user-message”, payload: “what’s the weather today?” } <- passed through to python backend
   * { type: “user-message”, payload: “cd /home” } <- captured by C bridge
   * Implement PTY within the C bridge.
 This gives us a persistent long-lived shell for each OS.
 This is fundamentally how electron apps like VSCode implement the terminal.